 In addition, a number of the showroom’s sponsors (at last count 30+) have prominent placement including guitars from Gibson Brands, Inc. and furniture from Crosley.
 A chocolate tasting is also offered, oddly enough sponsored by Sherman Williams and a vinyl station is available for playing a variety of old records.

-The tasting area is arguably the highlight of the first floor featuring up to eighteen vintners at any given time.
-Each vintner represented offers two wines – with a such a diversified selection of vintners, there is a wine available for most any palate.
+The tasting area is arguably the highlight of the first floor featuring up to sixteen vintners at any given time.
+Over the years there has been some turnover with various brands but some have also have been here since the beginning.
+Each vintner represented offers several of their wines – with a such a diversified selection of vintners, there is a wine available for most any palate and price point.
 Wines can be purchased by the glass, bottle or flight.
 While no food is served on site, visitors are welcome to bring food into the space and enjoy along with wine purchased on site.
 Private tastings can be arranged with some of these vintners on site by advance reservation (where they are able to showcase additional wines).

 And unlike most tasting rooms where bathrooms service a specific purpose only – visitor’s will want to make a special stop in their bathroom to view its creative design.
 A television embedded in a mirror plays Feast it Forward culinary shows.
 Katie has long enjoyed doodling; the bathroom door is an extension of her artistic interests and visitors are encouraged to write their own quotes or add their own doodles.

-Unlike most tasting rooms in downtown Napa, The Studio offers their own private parking lot next to the building.
-And there is a remarkable amount of space behind The Studio including the Ultimate Airstream Film Lounge trailer which is often parked here – this trailer is used when the Feast it Forward shows go on the road to host unique lifestyle events.
+Unlike most tasting rooms in downtown Napa, The Studio offers their own private parking lot next to the building which at times is converted into The Yard, a space for food trucks and popup live acoustic music.
+There is a remarkable amount of space behind The Studio including the Ultimate Airstream Film Lounge trailer which is often parked here – this trailer is used when the Feast it Forward shows go on the road to host unique lifestyle events.
 It also serves for private tastings on site or for special events.
 One such event at the showroom is “Terrible Tuesdays” in which bad films with cult like followings are shown.
+And the outdoor space offers several sit down areas for more private tastings.

 Parents often find there is no place at wineries for their children.
-While tasting at The Studio children are welcome at the “Kids Zone”, an outdoor space featuring several toys and chalkboards where kids can draw.
+While tasting at The Studio children are welcome at the “Kids Zone”, a small outdoor space featuring several toys and chalkboards where kids can draw.

-The outdoor space can be used for a number of events – including live performances.
+The outdoor space at The Studio by Feast it Forward is surprisingly large – extending all the way back to the Napa Valley Wine Train tracks.
+This space can be used for a number of events – including live performances.
 A covert graffiti artist (they often are) has left his mark on a number of surfaces outdoors as well as on the elevator.

 And twice a month seasonally, a Lemonade Stand is parked in front of The Studio (built by the cellar master at Benessere Winery).
 Children host this event, with plenty of help from their parents and all proceeds raised are donated to various charitable organizations.